Skip to content

 The goal is not to stop being a parent.
 You will always be their parent.
 The goal is to shift from an active management role to an advisory one.

-Active Parent: "I do not think you should date that person.
-Here is why."
-Advisor Parent: "I can see you really like them.
+Active parent: "I do not think you should date that person."
+Advisor parent: "I can see you really like them.
 How are you feeling about it?"

-The difference is subtle but critical.
+The difference is subtle but real.
 In the advisory role, you offer your presence and your wisdom without attaching expectations.
 You make yourself available without making yourself essential.

 Setting Healthy Boundaries

-Financial boundaries.
-If you are still supporting your adult child financially, it is reasonable to have clear conversations about expectations, timelines, and limits.
+Financial boundaries matter when you are still supporting your adult child financially.
+It is reasonable to have clear conversations about expectations, timelines, and limits.
 Unlimited financial support can delay your child's development of independence and drain your own retirement resources.

-Emotional boundaries.
+Emotional boundaries are equally real.
 You are not your child's therapist.
 It is healthy to listen and support, but if your child's emotional needs are consistently consuming your own wellbeing, a boundary is appropriate.
 Encouraging them to seek professional support is not rejection — it is good parenting.

-Time boundaries.
+Time boundaries are fair too.
 You have your own life to build.
-It is okay to not be available for every phone call, every problem, every decision.
+It is okay to not be available for every phone call or every problem.
 Modeling a rich, independent life is one of the best things you can do for your adult child.

 Maintaining Connection Without Control